abaurens/Epitech-Sokoban/README.md

 	' ' are empty blocks.

 You can control the player movements by pressing the arrow keys.
-You can reset the game by pressing space bar key.
+You can reset the game by pressing space bar.